r00tman/Keydion/README.md

 - ~~Package as a GitHub release~~
 - Better UI controls, default Stepper is *horrible to use*.
 You can't enter stuff as text, you can't drag it.
 Only click and hold +/- buttons.
 - Cross-platform Rust+gtk+midir rewrite?
+I tried to redo it with Rust+egui+midir, but egui key reporting is bad and very laggy.
+One of the related issues: https://github.com/emilk/egui/issues/3653.
+Maybe [iced](https://iced.rs) will be better?
 - ~~Make app title, repo name, folder names and etc consistent with Keydion branding.~~
 - Add B-Griff?
 I chose C-Griff consciously after figuring that there are much fewer learning materials and support for B-Griff overall.
 Still, despite being just mirror images of each other, both C-Griff and B-Griff are used widely.
 So, let's add B-Griff too.
-- Note names instead of just MIDI note numbers in UI?
+- ~~Note names instead of just MIDI note numbers in UI?
 As for myself, I play by ear and through muscle memory, hence I don't really need that.
-But I'm sure that for some people, it'd make it easier to use and learn the instrument.
+But I'm sure that for some people, it'd make it easier to use and learn the instrument.~~
 - Highlight scales or at least some anchor notes?
 Might help a bit with remembering where stuff is.
+- Add more possible keyboard buttons?
+It is very annoying to have C#6 but not C6.
+I tried to add LShift/RShift, but it is not trivial in pre-macOS 15 API.

 ## Other cool stuff
 If you liked this repo, then you probably would love my other repo too: [Turbopad](https://github.com/r00tman/Turbopad)!